WSP-PRNG-16: The Fastest 16-Bit PRNG With Good Quality

 Compared to the lower 16 bits of WSP-PRNG-32, it's 30% faster.

-All speed tests were performed locally by generating 1 billion numbers on a Pixelbook Go M3 using Debian.
+All speed tests are performed locally by generating 1 billion numbers on a Pixelbook Go M3 using Debian.